EDV Telehealth Counselling service - Eating Disorders Victoria

 Please get in touch if you are are:

-• At beginning the help seeking journey or contemplating getting help
+• At beginning of the help seeking journey or contemplating getting help

 • Looking to re-engage with support or are in relapse

-• Struggling to access other options in the public or private health system
+• Struggling to access options in the public or private health system

 • A carer or support person who wants to talk about your own wellbeing, coping strategies and ways to support your loved one

-What can I expect from EDV’s Telehealth Counselling service?
+What to expect from Telehealth Counselling at EDV

 How are sessions conducted?